In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel and finely chop enough shallots to measure ¼ cup [½ cup].

 - Zest the lemon; juice half.
-Cut half into wedges for garnish.
-[Zest and juice 1 lemon; cut 1 lemon into wedges.]
+Cut the remaining half into wedges for garnish.
+[Zest and juice 1 lemon; cut the remaining lemon into wedges.]

 Cook the cavatelli